Skip to main content Link Search Menu Expand Document (external link)

 The voltages that represent digital bits are generated by semiconductor devices (MOSFET) – something that we will learn in the next chapter.
 The benefit of using semiconductors the ease of generation, and that they require zero power in steady-state.
 The drawbacks however, is that the voltages generated by these semiconductors are easily affected by external disturbances, and hence they may be unstable.

 To preserve the integrity of information encoded in digital devices made of semiconductor materials, we need to set some contracts between these interconnected digital devices.
-In this notes, we are going to learn how we can use voltages to encode information in a stable way that follows a particular contract called the static discipline to guarantee the behavior of each processing block in the system.
+In this notes, we are going to learn how we can use voltages to encode information in a stable way that follows a particular contract called the static discipline to guarantee the behaviour of each processing block in the system.

-A Digital Processing Element: Combinational Device and Combinational Digital System
+A Digital Processing Element: Combinational Device

 A digital device is any device that uses voltages to encode information in terms of “low voltage” (bit 0) and “high voltage” (bit 1).
-Its output is a pure function of the present input only (there’s no memory of past inputs), and it has the following criteria.

-- One or more digital inputs
+1. It requires one or more digital inputs

-- One or more digital outputs
+2. It produces One or more digital outputs

-- A functional specification that details the value of each output for each possible combination of inputs (can be illustrated in terms of truth table / boolean expression)
+3. It has a functional specification that details the value of each output for each possible combination of inputs (can be illustrated in terms of truth table / boolean expression)

 You have seen this in our previous chapter: the \(A>B\) 2-bit comparator device is a combinational device, consisted of pure logic gates and behave like a pure function.

+Examples include: logic gates (AND, OR, XOR, INV, etc), simple devices like multiplexers, demultiplexers.
 Later on you will learn another type of digital logic devices called the sequential logic device, whose output depends not only on the present input but also on the history of the inputs, hence having a memory.

 Voltage to encode information